14-year-old stabbing victim's condition upgraded

 Brabant said the teenager was conscious while in transport to the hospital.
 He was initially said to be in critical condition but police said their life is no longer in danger later in the day.

-Police found the 40-year-old male suspect in the basement of the building and arrested him.
+Police found a 40-year-old male suspect in the basement of the building and arrested him.

-He was transported to a detention centre where he will be met by investigators.
+He was transported to a detention centre where he was later interrogated and released.

-Brabant could not say if the man was related to the teenager, as investigators try to determine the circumstances leading to the assault.